resolutedetail/resolutedetail/README.md

 - 👋 Hi, this is Will @resolutedetail
-- 👀 I'm interested in SASE-cloud delivered security and understanding the ongoing convergence of network and security.
-I really enjoy threat hunting and all the planning and building that goes with it.
+- 👀 I'm interested in theat hunting and emulating APT adversaries for the purpose of improving defenses.
+My next effort is SASE-cloud delivered security and understanding the ongoing convergence of network and security.
-- 🌱 I’m currently studying network traffic analysis, PowerShell for IRH, Threat Emulation methods, and problems involving cloud network traps and monitoring.
+- 🌱 I’m currently studying network traffic analysis, PowerShell Incident Response techniques, Threat Emulation methods, and problems involving cloud network traps and monitoring.
-- 🌱 Writing projects "Secure our Small Businesses and Why We Should All Care" and "Embrace the Grief"
+- 🌱 My whitepaper Writing projects include how to "Secure our Small Businesses and Why We Should All Care" and how life's grief can make you a great cyber leader - my perspective.
 - 💞️ I’m looking to collaborate on network monitoring and threat hunting tools and techniques for both cloud and on-prem environments.
 -
 -